 It remains to be seen what effect the statutory underpinning of the duty of candour that should be present in all clinicians will have.
 In my experience clinicians, no matter how honest and open they are with patients when treatment has gone wrong, the main role of the complaint team is not to admit that they have done anything inappropriate.
 The knee jerk response to complaints is to make excuses and play down the events that have taken place.
 A similar theme is carried through to the NHS Litigation Authority who will often dispute liability when it quite clearly should be accepted and this simply adds to the growing legal costs.

-If you are unhappy with the way your NHS complaint has been handled and require legal advice call our FREE helpline on 0333 888 0412.
+If you are unhappy with the way your NHS patient complaint has been handled or require a free case assessment then call our FREE helpline on 0333 888 0412.

 Dealing with Patient Complaints in the NHS